-When there is a Home Owner’s Association (HOA) involved in the transaction for condominiums and townhomes, there are additional fees that the HOA collects to provide documents and reports that pertain to the HOA that the lender may require.
+Sometimes there is a Home Owner’s Association (HOA) fee involved in the transaction for homes, condominiums and townhomes.
+If so, there are additional fees that the HOA collects to provide documents and reports that pertain to the HOA that the lender may require.
 These costs are usually up to $350 and vary from HOA to HOA.

 What are termite/pest inspection fees?